In this article, we provide an ‘Ohana Breakfast review, more formally known as the Best Friends Breakfast with Lilo and Stitch.

 We dined at ‘Ohana on a holiday morning and waited almost an hour and a half past our reservation to be seated.
 Frankly, it was such a bad experience that I had no plans to return anytime soon.

 But plenty of time has passed since that last visit, and I was hopeful things had improved.
 So, the question is, have they?

 ‘Ohana sits on the second floor of the Great Ceremonial House at Disney’s Polynesian Resort.
-This location offers two different dining experiences.
+This restaurant offers two different dining experiences.